Honoré Zanchi: Turning point

 In August 2003, after being free for seven months, Zanchi learned that his best friend André had been murdered near his home, aged 42.
 Upon hearing this, Zanchi was devastated, developing a feeling of guilt over being unable to protect him.
 He later attended the funeral, along with thousands of others from different countries.

 In December, several people related to André were detained for questioning, but due to lack of evidence, nobody was indicted.
 Zanchi was questioned and later cleared of suspicion, but two other men, Michel Di Bacco and Gérald Crouzet, raised suspicion among investigators.
 However, both were also released from custody for the aforementioned reason.

-In May 2004, Zanchi was again arrested for carrying a firearm following another burglary.
-He was returned to prison for 16 months, and immediately after his release, was arrested yet again and given a 30-month sentence.
-After his release in 2006, Zanchi also begins to suspect that Di Bacco and Crouzet had killed André, and in order to "avenge" his best friend, he planned to steal some guns and kill them.
-He then robbed a gun store, but was captured and returned to prison before he could use them.
-During his imprisonment, Zanchi reinforced his desire to kill the men he thought had murdered André.

-In 2007, Zanchi was tried before the Criminal Court for the burglary and possession of firearms, and was sentenced to 30 months imprisonment.
-In the meantime, the investigation into André's murder continued, but it eventually resulted in a dismissal in early 2008.
+In May 2004, Zanchi was again arrested for carrying prohibited weapons following a burglary.
+He was indicted and remanded in custody.
+Zanchi received a lengthy prison sentence.
+The investigation into the murder of Jean-François André continued while Zanchi was in custody, but was dismissed in 2008.